 This review is part of our coverage of the 2021 New York Film Festival.

 Where’s It Playing?
-The Velvet Underground hit the New York Film Festival on September 30th and plays again on October 2nd.
-It will open theatrically at Lincoln Center in New York on October 13th, and streams on Apple TV+ on October 15th.
+Red Rocket launched Stateside at the New York Film Festival on September 29th and plays again on October 10th.
+It will open in limited theatrical release on December 3rd.